hashicorp/consul/plugin/ready/README.md

 will not be queried again.

 Each Server Block that enables the *ready* plugin will have the plugins *in that server block* report readiness into the /ready endpoint that runs on the same port.
+This also means that the *same* plugin with different configurations (in potentialy *different* Server Blocks) will have their readiness reported as the union of their respective readinesses.

 ## Syntax